bubbadoobop/my-vim-configs/README.md

 # My Vim Configs
-The configurations and files I use for my vim setup.
+The configurations and files I use for my vim (actually GVim) setup.
 But, I will keep this public in case anyone wants to use them.
 If you don't mind, I'll give you a quick synopsis of each thing I use.

 * **.vimrc:** My vim config file.
 Setup specifically for use with LaTeX and Python.
 Including shortcuts for things I use often.
 * **Syntax:** It comes with syntax for Python and I have a LaTeX setup in `vim-live-latex-preview`.